 Within a few days, melodies, pieces of songs, lyrics started coming all of the time, and not wanting to forget what he was hearing, he quickly got in the habit of carrying his phone with him everywhere so that he could sing or hum or recite what he was listening to into the voice memo.

 In quieter moments, he would pick up his acoustic guitar, listen to the recordings, add or create lyrics and verses, change the melody when the initial sound didn’t move him, figure out chord progressions, and sing.
 While the process has shifted - now, songs rarely show up in his sleep - melodies and lyrics continue to come.
-Over a year later, the number of recordings approach a thousand, leading to the writing of about a hundred songs.
+Over a year later, the number of recordings exceed a thousand, leading to the writing of more than a hundred songs.

 Rudd writes and sings about people looking for meaning, searching for understanding about who they are and how they arrived at this moment in time, and seeking some kind of transcendence or even a small truth as they navigate the moments of their days.
 The songs, then, are about desperation and joy, mortality and love, mental illness and loneliness, forgiveness and redemption.